The Ultimate Guide to NZBGet

 NZBGet's Unique Feature List

 As most Usenet users know, the process of downloading can be slightly awkward.
-Files are often split across multiple messages due to restrictions on file size per message.
-This creates a situation in which larger files are split into several pieces and must be stitched back together.
+Files are often split across multiple messages due to restrictions on the size of individual messages.
+This creates a situation in which larger downloads have been split into several pieces and must be stitched back together.
 If some data is lost, the downloader itself must repair the damage, if it can, in order to bring you your download.

 Obviously, this isn't as simple as merely copying a file from one place to another.
-Even though Usenet boasts download speeds that are far in excess of many file transfer protocols, there is going to be some bottleneck when it comes to repairing and piecing the files back together again.
+Even though NNTP boasts download speeds that are far in excess of many Internet protocols, there is going to be some bottleneck when it comes to repairing and piecing the downloads back together again.
 Although a great deal of computation is necessary, the situation is not as dire as Humpty Dumpty's.

 NZBGet is written in C++ and compiled directly into machine language.
-Interpreted languages like Python, in which SABnzbd is written, need to be translated into machine language.
+Interpreted languages like Python, which SABnzbd uses, need to be translated into machine language.
 This creates one extra step, putting more pressure on the CPU, and eating up more resources.

 In addition, it is efficiently designed to optimize the process of repairing and piecing files together.
 In fact, it has been designed with efficiency as a key objective of the design.